dotnet/docs-maui/docs/ios/capabilities.md

 All capabilities can be added to your app's provisioning profile in the Apple developer portal.
 This approach requires the use of manual provisioning, and works for all capabilities.
 For more information about manual provisioning, see [Manual provisioning for iOS apps](~/ios/device-provisioning/manual-provisioning.md).

 Adding a capability using Apple's developer portal is a multi-step process that requires creating an App ID, creating a provisioning profile, and enabling manual provisioning.

+When adding a new capability to your provisioning profile, you should also add the same capability to your app's *Entitlements.plist* file and ensure that the app consumes this file.
+For more information, see [Entitlements](entitlements.md).
+It may also be necessary to set privacy keys in *Info.plist*, for certain capabilities.

 ### Create an App ID with an app service